WWE News: Top Star May Have Been ‘Fired’ By Company On Christmas Day

 It’s worth noting that McAfee isn’t a full-time wrestler yet, so he could just be focusing on other ventures for now.
 The ex-footballer is a popular sports analysis with his own podcast, and he performs shows as a stand-up comedian.

-McAfee made his in-ring debut in 2019, taking on Adam Cole in a singles match.
+McAfee made his in-ring debut in 2019, taking on Adam Cole in a singles match, which stemmed from an expletive-filled rant during an interview between the pair.
 His last fight was at the recent NXT Takeover: WarGames event, in which he made headlines after performing a senton bomb off the top of a cage.